Clark College during COVID-19

 - The college is offering a wide array of classes in online, in-person, and hybrid (a mix of online and in-person) formats.

-- In the 2022 winter term, Clark College will become a fully vaccinated campus.
+- Clark College is a fully vaccinated campus.
+All students and employees must provide documentation that they are fully vaccinated or have an approved exemption on file.
 Learn more on our Student Vaccination page.

 - Everyone coming to campus must complete an online health screening before each visit.
 Learn more on our Visiting Campus page.

-- During winter term, students can access most services—including Cannell Library—either virtually or in-person.
+- During spring term, students can access most services—including Cannell Library—either virtually or in-person.
 Some in-person services may have limited hours or availabilty.

 - Many student activities—including athletics, music practice, and club events—have returned to in-person formats, though with added safety precautions in place to protect everyone’s health.